Call now for a FREE Consultation

 • You do not have to give your name and address when stopped unless the officer notifies you of an offence that they suspect you of committing.

-• You can complain if you feel that you have been discriminated against or if the officer that stopped you abused their authority.
+• You can complain if you feel that you have been discriminated against or if the officer who stopped you abused their authority.
 Police wear body cams and footage is retained for 30 days.

 • If you would like to make a complaint about your arrest then you should follow the process and advice outlined here on the policeconduct.gov website.

-What If Police Mishandled My Case?
+What If the Police Mishandled My Case?

 If you suspect that your case has been handled incorrectly by the police, then you should contact a solicitor as soon as possible.